 Skeletal Remains Found at Rock Creek Park

-On May 22, 2002, a man was hunting for turtles in Rock Creek Park when he noticed his dog sniffing vigorously at a spot on the side of a bluff.
+On May 22, 2002, a man was hunting for turtles in Rock Creek Park when he noticed his dog's attentiveness to a particular spot located on a remote side of a bluff.
 He bent down to investigate and after sweeping away loose debris and ground cover, the man found a deteriorated and cracked skull.
 It was identified using dental records as Chandra Levy’s.
 Investigators later found other bones scattered nearby as well as clothing items and a portable radio.
 Although police had searched nearly 2,000 acres of Rock Creek Park in the year prior, this was the breakthrough that they were hoping for.
 Levy’s body had been found and the medical examiner ruled her death to be homicide.

 Prime Suspect: Ingmar Guandique

 Despite his initial dismissal by the police department eight years earlier, illegal immigrant and known MS-13 gang member Ingmar Guandique later emerged as the prime suspect in Levy’s murder.
 Nearly a decade after Levy went missing, in 2009, Guandique was charged with Levy’s wrongful death.
-However, strong evidence against Guandique, who was serving a 10-year prison sentence for attacking two other women in Rock Creek Park when he was charged with Levy’s murder, was lacking.
+However, strong evidence against Guandique, who was serving a 10-year prison sentence for attacking two other women at the same park when he was charged with Levy’s murder, was lacking.
 There was no murder weapon, no DNA evidence, and there were no eyewitnesses.
 Nothing definitively linked Guandique to the Levy crime scene and the case was largely circumstantial.

 In his initial trial in 2010, Guandique was found guilty for Levy’s murder and sentenced to 60 years in prison.
 However, in 2015, Guandique was granted a new trial because it was argued that his conviction was based on false testimony from his former cellmate Armando Morales, who was said to have been easily manipulated by prosecutors.
 A second trial would never take place because in 2016, the U.S. Attorney’s Office for the District of Columbia dismissed all charges against Guandique.
 In 2017, U.S. Immigration and Customs Enforcement (ICE) officials deported him back to his home country of El Salvador.